takelwerk/takelage-doc/doc/tau/hg.md

 Mercurial repositories which are themselves controlled by another code revision tool like git should only exist in one git branch.
-Otherwise you might have to merge files in `.hg` and you definitely want to avoid that.
+Otherwise you might have to merge files in
+`.hg` directories and you definitely want to avoid that.
-That's why tau defines a **git hg branch** through the `git_hg_branch` setting, which is by default git's `main` branch.
+That's why tau defines a `git_hg_branch: 'main'` branch.
-`tau hg` will refuse to operate on any other branch but you can choose your favorite git hg branch by setting [`git_hg_branch: main` to a different value.
+`tau hg` will refuse to operate on any other branch.

 <a name="hg"/>